CUBRID/cubrid-testtools/doc/cci_guide.md

 ![cci/cci_debug test results no failure](./cci_image/test_results_2.png)

  For cci/cci_debug in `Functions` page, we need to check all the column values.
 The most important check items are:

-Whether the test is completed ('Test Rate' column)
+a.
+Whether the test is completed ('Test Rate' column).

-How many cases are failed('Fail' columns,include total and new columns)
+b.
+How many cases are failed('Fail' columns,include total and new columns).

+c.
 The elapse time of the test ('Elapse Time' column).
 The elapse time of this test should not be longer than the previous build too much.

 * ### Check failure list, verify failed cases
 Click the number of fail,you can enter into the failure list